-Key Technology Trends in Education for 2016
+Key Technology Trends in Education

 The New Media Consortium (NMC) Horizon report of 2015, while showing projections on the year’s new K-12 technologies, opened with a quote by science fiction author William Gibson; “The future is already here – it’s just not very evenly distributed.”